-This course offers advanced training in understanding social, emotional and cognitive development appropriate for careers in research and professional practice.
+This UK master's degree in Developmental Psychology offers advanced training in understanding social, emotional and cognitive development.

 You will gain practical experience of conducting psychological research with young children and have a chance to work in real world settings